johnrm174/model-railway-signalling/README.md

 sig_callback_type (tells the calling program what has triggered the callback):
     sig_callback_type.sig_switched (signal has been switched)
     sig_callback_type.sub_switched (subsidary signal has been switched)
-    sig_callback_type.sig_passed ("signal passed" button has been activated - or triggered by a Timed signal) sig_callback_type.sig_updated (signal aspect has been updated as part of a timed sequence) sig_callback_type.sig_released (signal "approach release" button has been activated)
+    sig_callback_type.sig_passed ("signal passed" button activated - or triggered by a Timed signal) sig_callback_type.sig_updated (signal aspect has been updated as part of a timed sequence) sig_callback_type.sig_released (signal "approach release" button has been activated)